jamesfricker/kv-db/plan.md

 ## TODO

-- db can start/stop and reload data from previous runs
+### Core

-- store immutable data using sstables
+- store immutable data using sstables to provide complete persistence
-- improve sstables with lsm trees and leveled compaction
+- create index for sstables to improve reads
+- do levelled compaction of sstables
 - bloom filter to improve read performance

+### Improvements

+- make WAL/Memtable writes atomic?
+  - what happens if we write to the WAL but not to the memtable?
+- make the types for the db easier to use

 ## Done

+- fix the types of the skip list - use `Vec<u8>` for both keys and values (bytes)?
+- db can start/stop and reload data from previous runs
 - create a WAL
 - add some ci (bench/test)
 - I'm pretty sure the skip list implementation is not exactly correct